 Bhutan Visa: All nationals traveling to Bhutan need Bhutan Visa except for nationality from India, Bangladesh, and the Maldives.
 For Visa Bhutan Tourism Policy of daily tariff is applicable.

 Bhutan Flights: Two local airlines Drukair and Bhutan Airline operate flights to Bhutan.
 They operate from Delhi, Kathmandu, Singapore, Kolkatta, and Bangkok.
 No other airlines operate in Bhutan.
 You can plan your schedule to land in these places to get to Bhutan.
-Check the flight details

 Bhutan Tour Cost: The cost of visiting Bhutan is already fixed by the Government based on Season.
-Check the Government website for Bhutan Tour cost.